 This worksheet includes data from the projected Debt schedule and estimates other categories based on historical trends.
-The General Fund projected expenditures are based on a per pupil cost per functional category (based on 2009-10 actual expenditures budget divided by projected enrollment) and then multiplied times the new year enrollment estimate for all functions except for 71, Debt Service; 91, Contracted Instructional Services (Chapter 41 payment); 92, Incremental Costs Associated with Chapter 41, Texas Education Code, Purchase or Sale of WADA; 97, Tax Increment Financing Zone; and 99, Other Intergovernmental Charges (Tax Appraisal Services).
+The General Fund projected expenditures are based on a per pupil cost per functional category (based on 2010-11 actual expenditures budget divided by projected enrollment) and then multiplied times the new year enrollment estimate for all functions except for 71, Debt Service; 91, Contracted Instructional Services (Chapter 41 payment); 92, Incremental Costs Associated with Chapter 41, Texas Education Code, Purchase or Sale of WADA; 97, Tax Increment Financing Zone; and 99, Other Intergovernmental Charges (Tax Appraisal Services).
+The District plans to reduce costs in all possible functional categories over the upcoming fiscal years.
+The focus of cost reductions will be in areas that will have the least impact on student achievement.
+Employment savings will try to be achieved through consolidation and reorganization and through attrition rather than layoffs.
 Debt Service comes from our existing Contractual Obligation Debt Schedule.
 The Chapter 41 expenditure amount, if required, comes from estimated student counts and taxable wealth applied to the current funding formula.
 Function 92 is calculated as the percentage of our Chapter 41 payment times the estimated Appraisal District Costs.
 The Tax Increment Financing Zone expenditures are based on estimates of the value of the Zones for the period being budgeted.
-To the sum of the above a 3% increase was added to cover possible raises and increased costs.